Skip to main content

 Crystal River Scalloping

-Updated 2023 Guide To Florida Scalloping
+Updated 2024 Guide To Florida Scalloping

-Last Updated on May 14, 2023 by Eric Bonneman
+Last Updated on September 10, 2024 by Eric Bonneman

 Every summer, along Florida’s coastline, scalloping season kicks off on the scalloping grounds located between Gulf and Pasco Counties.
-This activity is popular with locals, the adventurous, and families alike.
+It’s not just tourists lining up for this—locals, families, and adventurers of all kinds are all over it.
 It is an underwater scavenger hunt for some of the best-tasting morsels found along the ocean floor.
-The best part is that this takes place in shallow and easy to access areas.
-Scalloping takes minimal gear, little experience, and is a great way to spend a warm summer day.

-The 2023 Florida Scalloping Season
+The 2024 Florida Scalloping Season

-The Florida Fish & Wildlife Commission has set the season dates for the 2023 Scalloping Season.
+The Florida Fish & Wildlife Commission has set the season dates for the 2024 Scalloping Season.
 There are a few different regulated areas and each have their own specific dates.

-2023 Scalloping Season Dates By Florida County
+2024 Scalloping Season Dates By Florida County

 The scalloping season dates by county are as follows:

 • St. Joseph Bay & Gulf County: Aug.
 16-Sept.
-24, 2023
+24, 2024

 • Franklin County through northwestern Taylor County (including Carrabelle, Lanark, and St. Marks): July 1 through Sept.
-24, 2023
+24, 2024

-• Fenholloway through Suwannee Rivers Zone (including Keaton Beach and the Steinhatchee area): June 15 through Labor Day 2023
+• Fenholloway through Suwannee Rivers Zone (including Keaton Beach and the Steinhatchee area): June 15 through Labor Day 2024

 • Levy, Citrus, and Hernando counties (including Cedar Key, Crystal River, and Homosassa): July 1 through Sept.
-24, 2023
+24, 2024

-The FWC Regional Bay Scallops Season Map For 2023
+The FWC Regional Bay Scallops Season Map For 2024

-To better understand where these areas are, here is the official FWC Scalloping Season Map
+To better understand where these areas are, here is the official FWC Scalloping Season Map:

 Closed Harvest Areas